Church History

 After serving first as a popular Youth Minister, Rev. Dr. Edward Davis was installed in 1985 as the eleventh pastor of PCSA.
 The 80’s were a tumultuous time for the country, and our locality.
 Through it all, our church stood as a beacon of stability from which prayers to God found their vociferation and essence, and families found safe sanctuary.
 Known for his bold optimism, many ministries flourished under Rev. Dr. Davis.
 He energetically guided PCSA well into the 21st century.
 After more than four decades in the pulpit, he retired in 2021.

 After a careful search and many prayers, we were blessed to find our Interim Pastor already within our walls.
 Rev. Eric Toodles was approved and ordained in January 2022.
 A longtime member of this community, Rev. Toodles comes from a family that has served the Lord and this church for generations.
-He is now hard-at-work, laying a strong foundation for our future in worship and devotion to Christ.
+His hard work built a bridge and strong foundation for our future in worship and devotion to Christ.

 We look forward in Faith!